 Tell us about your career so far and the essential turning points that got you where you are today.

-What makes good content in your opinion?
+What makes good content?
 How to renew content while staying on brand?

-What is one of your favourite campaigns (marketing/social media/other), and what made it successful in your opinion?
+What is one of your favourite campaigns (marketing/social media/other) that you worked on, and what made it successful?

 Favourite social media platform?

 The tool you use the most on your laptop?